 Last but not least, when choosing an everyday carry, you should also consider the material from which the handle scales are made.

 Most older folding knife designs incorporate handle scales made from materials as exotic hardwood, stag antler, jigged bone, or Delrin.

-Modern day manufacturers of everyday carry knives have departed from this practice and instead incorporate handle scales made from man-made composites such as linen or canvas Micarta, glass reinforced nylon, G10, Zytel, ABS, Kirinite, Kraton, and Hypalon just to name a few.
+Manufacturers have departed from this practice and instead incorporate handle scales made from man-made composites such as linen or canvas Micarta, glass reinforced nylon, G10, Zytel, ABS, Kirinite, Kraton, and Hypalon just to name a few.